On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Heterogeneous Patience Levels

-Theorem \ref{thm:n2-concave} gives two sufficient conditions for weak concavity, depending on the signs of $\tau_1$ and $\tau_2$.
-Smaller values of $\tau_1$ and $\tau_2$ are desired to achieve weak concavity.
-The expressions of $\tau_1$ and $\tau_2$ lead to the following insights: (i) Since both $\tau_1$ and $\tau_2$ are decreasing in $\theta_1$, a larger value of $\theta_1$ (i.e., when $\theta_1$ and $\theta_2$ are closer since $\theta_1\le\theta_2$) helps to achieve weak concavity in the larger region; (ii) Similarly, since both $\tau_1$ and $\tau_2$ are decreasing in $c_{(1,2)}$, a larger value of $c_{(1,2)}$ also promote weak concavity.
-Although Theorem \ref{thm:n2-concave} provides only sufficient conditions, we find that the resulting lower bound for $\underline{\lambda}_2$ is quite tight.
-In Appendix \ref{sec:examples}, we present a counterexample (Example \ref{example:non-weak-concavity}) demonstrating that as soon as $\lambda_2$ falls just below our derived bound, weak concavity is already violated.
+\begin{remark} Although \Cref{prop:n2-concave} provides only sufficient conditions, we find that the resulting bounds are quite tight.
+In Appendix~\ref{sec:examples}, we give a counterexample (\Cref{example:non-weak-concavity}) demonstrating that as soon as $\lambda_2$ falls just below our derived bound in the second case, weak concavity is violated. \end{remark}

-Note that in the second case of Theorem \ref{thm:n2-concave}, we require $2c_{(1,2)}-c_{(1)}-c_{(2)} \neq 0$, or equivalently, $e_{1,2} \neq 0.5$.
-This condition means that the two agent types cannot have perfect matching efficiency.
-In the context of ridesharing, this essentially precludes the possibility that both rider types have exactly the same OD pairs.
-When $e_{1,2} = 0.5$ and $\theta_1 = \theta_2$, this is not an issue, as the platform can simply merge the two types into a single type.
-However, as the following proposition shows, if $\theta_1 \neq \theta_2$, the region where $y_2^* = 0$ becomes unbounded, making it impossible to establish any lower bound on $\underline{\boldsymbol{\lambda}}$ that guarantees $\boldsymbol{y}^* > \boldsymbol{0}$.
-Appendix \ref{sec:examples} provides a counterexample (Example \ref{example:non-weak-concavity-special}) demonstrating that weak concavity can easily be violated when $e_{1,2}=0.5$ and $\theta_1 \neq \theta_2$, even for large values of $\lambda_1$ and $\lambda_2$.
+\begin{remark} In the second case of \Cref{prop:n2-concave}, we require $2c_{(1,2)}-c_{(1)}-c_{(2)} \neq 0$, or equivalently, $e_{1,2} \neq 0.5$.
+This condition means that the two demand types cannot have perfect matching efficiency.
+In practical applications such as ridesharing, this essentially precludes the possibility that two types of demands have exactly the same OD pairs.
+In Appendix~\ref{sec:examples}, we also provide a counterexample (\Cref{example:non-weak-concavity-special}) demonstrating that weak concavity is violated when $e_{1,2}=0.5$ and $\theta_1 \neq \theta_2$. \end{remark}